 It is common in Asian cities for massage therapists to be called to customers in their hotel rooms.
 MTs advertise online that they are available for outcalls.
 They usually provide a photo of themselves and advertise the type of massage they give. (“Full body” is a code for receiving the “happy ending.”)
 The reviews for many of these men indicate that they provided the customers with satisfying services.
 You can read between the lines.

 In all honesty, these “house calls” could be an arrangement for an erotic massage and sexual encounter, but it doesn’t have to be.
 It is between the customer and the massage therapist what is included in the massage.
 In any case, Asian massages, especially with the application of oil, is going to be sensuous.
 This stimulation of the body and spirit is itself healthy.
-And frankly, gay MTs are often very good for male massage because they know the needs and appreciate the desires of the male body.
-(The MT I have been seeing for ten years is gay.
-In fact, most of the male MTs I have used in the U.S. and Asia have been gay.)
+And frankly, gay MTs are often very good for male massage because they know the needs of the male body.
+(The MT I have been seeing for ten years is gay and he receives good reviews, even from his female customers.)

 In Indonesia my hosts provided me with massages after a long flight from Chicago.
 My host in Jakarta twice called his massage therapist to visit me in my room for a two-hour session, once when I arrived after a long flight from Chicago via Hong Kong and again when I was preparing to return home.